Product

 The following principles underpin Esgrid's approach:

-• Esgrid's platform is developed based on the currently available texts of the ESRS cross-cutting standards and topical standards.
+• Esgrid's platform is developed based on the ESRS cross-cutting standards and topical standards.
 The tool is tailored to collect and assess data on ESG performance of entities in the value chain and accordingly reflects these disclosure requirements arising from the existing ESRS standards that are applicable to or concern entities in the value chain.
-The tool takes into account all relevant disclosure requirements from the ESRS cross-cutting standards.
-As for the ESRS topical standards, the tool reflects those data points and disclosure requirements that fall within the category of material pursuant to the selection made by a company based on its double materiality assessment.
+As for the ESRS topical standards, the tool includes issues and data points that have been considered material pursuant to the selection made by a company based on its double materiality assessment.
 The double materiality assessment for the purposes of making the relevant selection of material data points and disclosure requirements is carried out by the company, whereas Esgrid can provide supportive suggestions based on internationally recognised materiality standards such as SASB Standards that identify the sustainability related issues most relevant to investor decision making in 77 industries.
-Additionally, Esgrid's platform takes into account a general baseline approach for the scope of SME reporting obligations, as is currently reflected in the EFRAG’s Issue Paper on the draft EU Voluntary Sustainability Reporting Standard for Non-listed SMEs (VSRS).
+Additionally, Esgrid's platform takes into account a general baseline approach for the scope of SME reporting obligations, as is currently reflected in the EFRAG’s exposure draft of EU Voluntary Sustainability Reporting Standard for Non-listed SMEs (VSRS).

 • Esgrid's platform provides, in a condensed, simple and easy-to-comprehend manner, ESRS standards based questions and data requests addressed to value chain entities that enable companies, first of all, to collect main data on ESG performance of the relevant entities in the value chain for their own ESG reporting purposes, secondly to conduct basic checks of the adequacy of the answers through relevant document requests, and thirdly to make a high-level assessment of sustainability information on its value chain in the cross-cutting areas and in other specific topics that are selected as material.

-• Due to the evolving regulatory landscape, Esgrid’s platform does not yet include:
+Due to the evolving regulatory landscape, Esgrid’s platform is not yet fully aligned with:

 • Sector-specific ESRS standards (as of today, the EFRAG working group is still developing drafts of these standards and no draft text has been made available to the public yet);

-• ESRS for listed SMEs (again, as of today, the EFRAG working group is still developing drafts of these standards and no draft text has been made available to the public yet);
+• ESRS for listed SMEs (again, as of today, the EFRAG working group is still developing drafts of these standards);

 Our legal team is constantly monitoring the latest regulatory changes and implementing them into the ESG practices assessment system to ensure that the tool remains up to date with the applicable legal requirements.

-How Esgrid evaluates the ESG performance of the value chain entities?
+How does Esgrid evaluate the ESG performance of the value chain entities?

 ESG performance of each value chain entity is evaluated based on the responses given during ESG assessment pursuant to the following methodology: